kunal683/Search_Movie/README.md

 # Search_Movie

-This is an application to any movie and get the details of that movie.
+This is an application to search any movie and get the details of that movie.

 This would allow users to judge a movie based on various details provided to them.